Before the trial

 You can usually get a British Sign Language (BSL) translator for the trial if you find it difficult to understand spoken English.

-Ask the Crown Prosecution Service (CPS) if you are a victim or prosecution witness.
+Ask the Crown Prosecution Service (CPS) (external link) if you are a victim or prosecution witness.

 Ask the defence lawyer if you are a defence witness.